 A Learning Program for Child Welfare and Juvenile Justice Professionals

-This course is designed for all direct service staff and supervisors in Child Welfare and Juvenile Justice.
+This course is designed for all direct service staff in Child Welfare and Juvenile Justice.

 There are no CEUs associated with this course.

 To register for this course, please log in to Cornerstone.
 For assistance or more information about the ACS Workforce Institute, please contact the Help Desk at [email protected] or call (212) 748-1898.
 Visit our website at www.nycacstraining.org.